TITLE Head Cashier, Bursar Office

 Experience: At least five years progressively responsible cash handling, bookkeeping, or accounting experience is required.
 Supervisory experience of employees in a financial setting is required.

 Skills: Must be able to accurately account for monies and receipts collected for the University using established accounting procedures.
 Must have exceptional aptitude in accounting procedures, tested and proven clerical aptitude to include complex filing systems, accurate keyboarding and 10 key calculator by touch skills.
 The ability to learn, apply, and communicate policies, procedures, and regulations relevant to assigned account functions and make basic mathematical computations rapidly and accurately are required.
 A working knowledge of database, spreadsheet, and word processing software applications is required.
+The ability to develop knowledge of, respect for, and skills to engage with those of other cultures or backgrounds is required.

 ESSENTIAL DUTIES AND RESPONSIBILITIES